What is cognitive therapy?

 Some people find it very helpful to write down their thoughts; others less so.
 So any good cognitive therapist will be flexible and find the approach that best suits the person in front of them.
 It's also important to remember that cognitive therapy is a collaborative approach.
 This means that we will work as a team, first figuring out what caused your problems in the first place and then which factors might be maintaining it.
 We will then agree on the best ways to solve those problems in each session and over the course of your therapy.

 Of course, I am happy to explain more about how CBT works when we meet.
 You might also want to read up on CBT - if so, I recommend the Overcoming... series of books, which focus on different problems.
-For depression, read Overcoming Depression, by Paul Gilbert; for anxiety, try Overcoming Anxiety by Helen Kennerley, and so on.
-Online, it's hard to beat the Beck Institute, which is home to Dr Aaron Beck (the founder of cognitive therapy) and his daughter Judith, who is also a world-leading cognitive therapist and teacher.
+So for depression, read Overcoming Depression: A Self-Help Guide Using Cognitive Behavioural Techniques, by Paul Gilbert; for anxiety, try Overcoming Anxiety... by Helen Kennerley; for self-esteem problems, read Overcoming Low Self-Esteem... by Melanie Fennell.